 - Homeland Security also offers valuable programs for current cybersecurity students.
 The Cyber Student Volunteer Initiative (CSVI) for current undergraduate and graduate students provides the opportunity for Summer internships that give the chance to apply in the real world the concepts learned in academic courses in “areas such as identification and analysis of malicious code, forensics analysis, incident handling, intrusion detection and prevention, and software assurance.”
 Discover more details at https://www.dhs.gov/homeland-security-careers/cyber-student-volunteer-initiative.

 - The (ISC)² Foundation’s information security scholarship program provides undergraduate, graduate and post-graduate students with the opportunity to receive funding that will cover study expenses to provide passionate, aspiring young wannabe InfoSec professionals the means to follow their career path.
 Applicants may be awarded up to US$5,000.
-What’s more, the organization makes efforts aimed at developing more female global cyber talent under the (ISC)² Women’s and Raytheon’s Women in Cybersecurity Scholarships that will reopen January 1, 2018.
+What’s more, the organization makes efforts aimed at developing more female global cyber talent under the (ISC)² Women’s and Raytheon’s Women in Cybersecurity Scholarships.
 For additional information on (ISC)²’s scholarship program, visit https://iamcybersafe.org/scholarships/.

 - DigiCert Internet Security Scholarship.
 Here’s a merit award of $1,000 annually for college-bound graduating high school seniors with a minimum cumulative GPA of 2.5.
 Applicants will need to write a 400-600-word essay about where they see Internet security in the next five years to be considered.
 More info can be attained at https://www.digicert.com/internet-security-scholarship.htm.